nktknshn/tgmount-ng/README.md

   # optional. wrapper that modifies the resulting content of the folder
   wrapper: ExcludeEmptyDirs

   # optional.
-Defines the priority of how to classify messages if multiple classes
+Defines the priority of how to classify a message if multiple classes
   # match its type.
 E.g. a message with both a document and a text message
   treat_as: MessageWithText